HemanthKarniyana/TTS/README.md

 ### Incremental Migration

 If user is performing an incremental migration operation, repeat Backup Tablespaces step at source database for each incremental using the same set of inputs.
+Do not alter the tablespace list during incremental backups.
+Use the Tablespace list provided during first backup.
 Backup Utility will output a new OCI Object Storage URL / FSS Mount Target path corresponding to that increment.
 Use the FSS file path to update the Autonomous AI Database created with the first backup above.
 Set FINAL_BACKUP=TRUE in the input file before performing final backup.

 ### Modify Autonomous AI Database with Migration inputs